ErmineNotyours/Avalanche/README.md

-# Avalanche, misspelled as Avalanch in the repository.
+# Avalanche, a JavaScript game.